 Our nutrition experts offer comprehensive, personalized nutrition advice for every patient at Willamette Valley Cancer Institute free of charge..

-Willamette Valley Cancer Institute’s dieticians can help you develop a healthy eating plan during your cancer treatment.
-If you would like to consult with one of our nutrition experts about a plan that fits your needs, ask your doctor or nurse for a referral, or call 541- 683-5001 or toll free 888-384-9822 to make an appointment.
-Our cancer centers are located in Albany, Corvallis, Eugene, Florence, Lincoln City, and Newport, Oregon.
+Willamette Valley Cancer Institute’s dietitians can help you develop a healthy eating plan during your cancer treatment.
+If you would like to consult with one of our nutrition experts about a plan that fits your needs, ask your oncologist or nurse for a referral, or call 541- 683-5001 or toll free 888-384-9822 to make an appointment.
+Our cancer centers are located in Albany, Corvallis, Eugene, Florence, Lincoln City, Newport, and Springfield, Oregon.